Severson-Group/AMDS/VoltageCard/docs/README.md

 The voltage measurement card was designed to the following specifications:

 1. Voltage measurement range of +/- 500V
-2. Noise immunity
-3. BNC output
-4. SPI output to interface with the sensor motherboard
+2. SPI output to interface with the sensor motherboard
+3. +/- 10V BNC output

 ## Block Diagram
 The high level block diagram of the voltage sensor card is shown below: